mrgoraya/java-design-patterns/src/patterns/memento/Readme.md

 Sets and Gets values from the currently targeted Memento.
 Creates new Mementos and assigns current values to them.

-In the example Editor is the Orginator.
+In the example Editor is the Originator.

 ## Caretaker
 Holds an ArrayList that contains all previous versions of the Memento.